abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Composing isomorphisms](../01_set/isomorphisms_compose.svg)

 Informally, we can see that the two morphisms are indeed reverse to each other and hence form an isomorphism.

-If we want to prove that fact formally, we will do something like the following:
+Let's prove this fact formally:

 Given that if two functions are reverses of each other, then their composition is equal to an identity function, proving that functions $g \circ f$ and $f' \circ g'$, are reverses is equivalent to proving that their composition is equal to identity.